 Biological valves for aortic valve replacement

 There are a variety of biological valves which can be used for aortic valve replacement.
-Most are made from cow or pig tissue.
+Most are made from cow or pig tissue and they use sutures to attach them to the heart.
 The main advantage of this type of valve is that it is associated with a low risk of blood clot formation which if occurs, can cause the valve to malfunction or cause a stroke.
 The main disadvantage is that these valves have a limited durability as compared with mechanical valves.
 In other words, they will wear out given enough time.
 The rate at which they wear out depends on the patient’s age.
 A young boy might wear out a valve in only a few years, while the same valve might last 10-15 years in middle aged person, and even longer in a patient over the age of 70.
-Of course, as we grow older we expect that we will not need the valve for as many years as our life expectancy is less.
-The general consensus is that a tissue valve is best used in patients from the age of 55-70 years.
+The general consensus is that a tissue valve is best used in patients from the age of >60 years.